-We insist on healthy packed lunches to ensure that children are having a good balanced diet that helps them stay healthy and gives them enough energy to concentrate through the afternoon.
-Children are NOT allowed: fizzy drinks, crisps, sweets, chocolate bars or any nut products including chocolate spread.
-Parents should be aware that packed lunches will not be refrigerated and therefore we would encourage packed lunches to be in cool bags with a small ice pack.
+If your child is attending for full days, please provide a healthy packed lunch to ensure that they are having a good balanced diet that helps them stay healthy and gives them enough energy to concentrate through the afternoon.
+Children are NOT allowed: fizzy drinks, crisps, sweets, chocolate bars, and any products containing nuts including chocolate spread.
+Parents should be aware that packed lunches are not refrigerated and therefore we would encourage packed lunches to be in cool bags with a small ice pack.